Revised: September 25, 2001

 Revised: March 1, 2006

 Revised: June 18, 2008

-Complaints are dealt with in a courteous and constructive manner
+- Complaints are dealt with in a courteous, confidential and constructive manner

-The Board recognizes that employee decisions that do not significantly affect the education, health or safety of a student are within the final authority of the Superintendent as the Board’s chief educational officer.
+The Board of Education recognizes that employee decisions that do not significantly affect the education, health or safety of a student are within the final authority of the Superintendent as the Board of Education’s chief executive officer.